Wholesale Real Estate Taxes: Learn Exactly How To File In 2025

 For example, while income earned through becoming a professional at wholesaling real estate is subject to all applicable taxes, wholesalers can maximize their deductions and offset taxes assessed on all their sources of revenue.

-While not uncommon to assume you’ll be subject to higher tax rates in any realm of real estate business, wholesalers can legally avoid the self-employment tax by being taxed as an S-Corp.
+While it is not uncommon to assume you’ll be subject to higher tax rates in any realm of real estate business, wholesalers can legally avoid the self-employment tax by being taxed as an S-Corp.

 According to some CPAs, ineffective strategies could land wholesalers with tax rates greater than 50% of their ordinary income.
 On the other hand, structuring as an S-Corp may prove beneficial.